Vortriz/dotfiles/docs/setup.md

 # SETUP (Notes to self)

-1. Boot into iso
+1. Boot into ISO
 2. Connect to non-institute wifi
-3. Procced to install NixOS
+3. Procced to install NixOS and make sure to label the root partition as ROOT and boot partition as SYSTEM
 4. After installation, install warp
     - Put this into `/etc/nixos/configuration.nix`
     ```